Exploring the Use of Autonomous Unmanned Vehicles for Supporting Power Grid Operations: Numerical Simulation

-With all the provided system information, we will now walk through every step of Algorithm \ref{alg:alg1} to demonstrate how to obtain the optimal scheduling of autonomous vehicles.
+With all the provided system information, we will now walk through every step of Algorithm \ref{alg:alg1} to demonstrate how to obtain the optimal scheduling of the autonomous vehicles.
 For the given transportation network shown in Fig.~\ref{fig:transportation}, we assume that all the roads are accessible.
-Afterward, we solve the problem \eqref{eq:routing} for candidate vehicles $v \in {\cal{V}}$ to find the travel cost to each node in the system.
+Then, we solve the problem \eqref{eq:routing} for the candidate vehicles, $v \in {\cal{V}}$, to find the travel cost to each node in the system.
 The travel costs for each vehicle to every node in the system are shown in Fig.~\ref{fig:cost}.
 Under the weights assigned to the transportation network, the total travel cost to each node ranges from 0 to 16, with 0 representing no movement as the vehicle remains at its original point.
-Note that this routing problem is solved offline, and the minimum travel costs to all nodes will be used as the cost coefficients for $z^{v}_{i}$ in the objective function of optimization problem \eqref{eq:tractable} to solve later.
-For the autonomous vehicle integration problem \eqref{eq:tractable}, we set the generation limits for each vehicle fleet as ${\overbar{p}}^{a} = 20 \ \text{MW}$, ${\overbar{p}}^{b} = 20 \ \text{MW}$, and ${\overbar{p}}^{c} = 40 \ \text{MW}$, where the last group includes autonomous trucks that can be equipped with additional battery storage units, allowing for higher generation capability.
-The generation capacity provided by these autonomous vehicles accounts for about $10.4\%$ of the total capacity of generators.
+Note that this routing problem is solved offline, and the minimum travel costs to all nodes will be used as the cost coefficients for $z^{v}_{i}$ in the objective function of the optimization problem \eqref{eq:tractable} that will be solved later.
+For the autonomous vehicle integration problem \eqref{eq:tractable}, we set the generation limits for each vehicle fleet as ${\overbar{p}}^{a} = 20 \ \text{MW}$, ${\overbar{p}}^{b} = 20 \ \text{MW}$, and ${\overbar{p}}^{c} = 40 \ \text{MW}$, where the last group includes autonomous trucks that can be equipped with additional battery energy storage units to allow for higher generation capacity.
+The generation capacity provided by these autonomous vehicles accounts for approximately $10.4\%$ of the total capacity of generators.
 Given the system size, we designate all nodes in the system as candidate nodes for each vehicle.
 The mixed-integer problem \eqref{eq:tractable} is solved next, and we can obtain the optimal destination/route for each vehicle.
 The results are demonstrated in Fig.~\ref{fig:simulation}, where vehicle $a$ is routed to node 11, and vehicles $b,c$ are navigated to node 3 to provide generation.
-Furthermore, the optimal generation by these vehicles is $p_{a}^{*} = 17.28 \ \text{MW}$, $p_{b}^{*} = 20 \ \text{MW}$, $p_{c}^{*} = 40 \ \text{MW}$, where $b, c$ are fully utilized and $a$ is the marginal unit.
-With the integration of autonomous vehicles, the total generation of traditional generators becomes $181.72 \ \text{MW}$.
-Compared with the optimal power flow problem without any generation support from autonomous vehicles, the total cost is reduced by $26.27\%$.
-This is largely because the proposed optimization algorithm will strategically navigate these ``mobile battery units" to target locations, hence avoiding the use of costly traditional generators.
+Furthermore, the optimal generation by these vehicles is $p_{a}^{*} = 17.28 \ \text{MW}$, $p_{b}^{*} = 20 \ \text{MW}$, $p_{c}^{*} = 40 \ \text{MW}$, where $b, c$ are fully used, and $a$ is the marginal unit.
+With the integration of autonomous vehicles, the total generation of traditional generators becomes $181.72 \ \text{MW}$, and the total cost is reduced by $26.27\%$.
+This is largely because the proposed optimization algorithm will strategically navigate these ``mobile batteries'' to the target locations, hence avoiding the use of costly traditional generators.